LeeyaD/ls170/03_the_application_layer_copy.md

 - difficult to build on top of

 #### What is a URL?
-In order to find someone's home or to call them, we need an address or phone number and we can tell these pieces of information apart from one another based on how they're formatted.

-Similar concept for finding and accessing servers on the Internet.
-A URL is like an address or phone number, it's the information we need in order to find someone's home or call them.

 A URL (Uniform Resource Locator) is a subset of URI and, like an address, it's used to navigate the web to locate resources.

-A URL is the most frequently used part of the general concept of a Uniform Resource Identifier or URI, which specifies how resources are located.
+It's the most frequently used part of the general concept of a Uniform Resource Identifier or URI, which specifies how resources are located.

 URL COMPONENTS
 The URL, "http://www.example.com:88/home?item=book", can be broken into 5 parts:

 1. **http**: The scheme.
-- It always comes before the : and // and tells the web client how to access the resource.
+- It always comes before the `:` and `//` and tells the web client how to access the resource.
 Here, it tells the web client to use the Hypertext Transfer Protocol or HTTP to make a request.
 - Other popular URL schemes are ftp, mailto or git.
 - This part of the URL is sometimes referred to as the protocol, and there is a connection between the two in that the scheme can indicate which protocol (or system of rules) should be used to access the resource; in the context of of a URL however, the correct term for this component is the scheme.